 If you’re a woman over 40, just hearing the word menopause can get your pulse racing, bring on a hot flush and make you anxious, angry and tearful all at the same time.

 Much like traumatic childbirth stories, tales of the perils of menopause are often the ones we hear the most about.
-While for many menopause is a hard slog, there are some for whom it can be less unsettling and unpleasant.
+While for many menopause is a hard slog, for others the symptoms are mild and short-lived.

 Here we answer some of the most common questions about menopause and offer advice to help get you through.

 1. Will I wake up one day and my periods be over?

 Unfortunately, no. During the year or years before your periods stop completely, you’ll notice them change – they may get shorter, longer, lighter or heavier.
 They can become erratic making it hard to predict when and if you will get one.
 You will need to wait a year until after your last period before you are postmenopausal and officially period free!
 If you have any vaginal bleeding after menopause, you need to see your healthcare provider.

 2. Can I ditch birth control?

 Not just yet.
 It’s recommended, if you’re under 50, to still use contraception for 2 years after your final period, and if you’re over 50, for at least 1 year.
 Best not leave it to chance – it has been known to happen!

 3. Will my libido decrease?

 If you ask around (which many of us don’t!) menopause affects everyone’s sex drive differently.
 For some there is no change at all; some report feeling a sense of freedom that comes from no more pregnancy worries.
 But for others, their sex drive is rudely swapped for the intense enjoyment of a cup of tea and a good book.